Official Regulations Governing the Sport of Beer Pong

 Section 9.1: Standards of Sporting Behavior

-- Participants shall maintain ball sanitation through consistent use of cleansing vessels.
+- Participants are encouraged to maintain ball sanitation through consistent use of cleansing vessels.

 - Unnecessary delays in match progression are to be avoided.